-There are several topics for Bachelor and Master Theses.
-If you’re interested, feel free to send me an email.
+If you’re interested about a master thesis, feel free to send me an email.

 This project is a cooperation of the LfB together with haematology experts of the Klinik für Hämatologie, Onkologie, Hämostaseologie und Stammzelltransplantation des Uniklinikums Aachen.
 Their medical expertise and our knowledge in digital image processing is the basis for innovative research in both fields.